What State and Local Governments Need to Know About Risks in Google Workspace and Office 365

 SaaS applications: A new division of responsibilities between vendor and IT

 Why?
 Before the advent of cloud computing and SaaS applications, IT was responsible for managing everything in the technical environment.
 Now, however, the adoption of SaaS and cloud technologies may obscure areas of risk.
 SaaS and cloud vendors are secure, and generally protect customer organizations from their own infrastructure failures.
 But they cannot fully protect organizations from human mistakes, programmatic errors, or malicious activity.
 Changes initiated by your organization, or external threats, are carried out by the SaaS provider, because they appear to be legitimate, intentional actions.

 Regardless of which model of service delivery is in place within an organization, IT is responsible for ensuring data management aligns with regulatory requirements, organizational governance, and defined controls.
 Ultimately IT must also meet the organization’s need for business continuity – including backing up SaaS data in a way that facilitates a fast return to operational readiness (Recovery Time Objective, or RTO).

 The primary risk to your SaaS data comes from you, not your platform vendors

 SaaS data loss is rarely caused by a vendor’s infrastructure issues.
 It is most commonly caused on the customer’s side, in three scenarios:

 - Human error (misconfiguration of retention policies, improper data loads that overwrite good data with bad at compute speed, end user accidental deletions).
-Aberdeen Research notes that 64% of all data loss is caused by human error; in our interviews with G Suite and Office 365 sysadmins, we’ve heard stories confirming how common human error is.
+Aberdeen Research notes that 64% of all data loss is caused by human error; in our interviews with Google Workspace and Office 365 sysadmins, we’ve heard stories confirming how common human error is.
 For example, one government agency we spoke with told us how setup errors led to the loss of more than 200 tenants in Office 365.